 [abc] Match a set of characters a,b,c.., so [fm]ake will match fake/make

-Powershell wildcards are consistent in their meaning so using *.* will match any characters followed by a period (.) followed by any characters.
-In other words *.* will return only files that have an extension, not directories.
-To return all items just use a single *
+Unlike the rather fuzzy logic of MS-DOS and the CMD shell, PowerShell wildcards are consistent in their meaning so *.* will match any characters followed by a period (.) followed by any characters.
+In other words *.* will return only items that have an extension, and so most directories will not be matched.

 When using WMI filters use the WMI specific wildcards: % for zero or more characters, _ for a single character.

 PS C:\> Get-ChildItem c:\work\[a-f]*.txt

 “We usually see only the things we are looking for, so much that we sometimes see them where they are not” ~ Eric Hoffer